 The history of methamphetamine dates back to the late 19th century when it was first synthesized by a Japanese chemist named Nagayoshi Nagai.
 He was experimenting with ephedrine, a natural stimulant found in the plant Ephedra sinica, and managed to create a more potent version of it.
 This new substance was called methamphetamine and was initially used as a nasal decongestant.

-However, it wasn't until the early 20th century that methamphetamine gained popularity as a recreational drug.
+However, it wasn’t until the early 20th century that methamphetamine gained popularity as a recreational drug.
 In 1919, a German chemist named Max Rätschow discovered that methamphetamine could be used to treat narcolepsy, a sleep disorder characterized by excessive daytime sleepiness.
-This led to the production of methamphetamine tablets under the brand name "Pervitin" which were widely used by soldiers during World War II to stay alert and combat fatigue.
+This led to the production of methamphetamine tablets under the brand name “Pervitin” which were widely used by soldiers during World War II to stay alert and combat fatigue.
+There are historical references to methamphetamine in wartime documents and media, highlighting its impact on military performance and culture.

 The Rise of Methamphetamine in the United States

 One of the key figures in the rise of methamphetamine in the United States was Dr. Alexander Shulgin, a chemist and pharmacologist who synthesized and tested various psychoactive substances.
-In the 1970s, he created a new form of methamphetamine called "crystal meth" which was more potent and could be smoked, providing a quicker and more intense high.
+In the 1970s, he created a new form of methamphetamine called “crystal meth” which was more potent and could be smoked, providing a quicker and more intense high.
+The availability of precursor chemicals in pharmacies played a significant role in the spread of methamphetamine production.

 The Meth Epidemic